 The International Arbitration Review: India

 The Arbitration and Conciliation Act, 1996 (Act) provides the framework for arbitration and conciliation in India.
-Drafted on the basis of the UNCITRAL Model Law, it is divided into four parts.
-Each part governs a different aspect of the arbitration and conciliation process:
+Based on the UNCITRAL Model Law, it is divided into four parts as follows:

 - Part 1 governs commercial arbitration;